-The evergreen grants of RSUs for fiscal 2013 were awarded with vesting subject to meeting specified performance goals over identified periods.
-In fiscal 2013, these performance goals were related to achieving certain levels of operating expenses over a specified time frame.
-Specifically, with respect to the RSU awards made in April 2012, the performance goal was related to achieving non-GAAP operating expenses for the three months ended June 30, 2012 of \$105 million or less; with an achievement of \$95 million of non-GAAP operating expenses necessary for full vesting of the award.
-Based on the actual operating expenses for such period, these awards will vest at 100%.
-With respect to the awards made in July 2012, the performance goal was related to achieving non-GAAP operating expenses for the three months ended September 30, 2012 of \$109 million or less; with an achievement of \$99 million of non-GAAP operating expenses necessary for full vesting of the award.
-Based on the actual operating expenses for such period, these awards will vest at 100%.
-With respect to the awards made in October 2012, the performance goal was related to achieving non-GAAP operating expenses for the three months ended December 31, 2012 of \$159 million or less, with an achievement of \$139 million of non-GAAP operating expenses for such period, these awards will vest at 100%.
-With respect to the awards made in October 2012, the performance goal was related to achieving non-GAAP operating expenses for the three months ended December 31, 2012 of \$159 million or less, with an achievement of \$139 million of non-GAAP operating expenses for such period, these awards will vest at 100%.
-With respect to the award.
-Based on the actual operating expenses for such period, these awards will vest at 100%.
-With respect to the awards will vest at 100%.
-With respect to the awards will vest at 100%.
-With respect to the award set at 100%.
-With
+The evergreen grants of RSUs for fiscal 2015 were awarded with vesting subject to meeting specified performance goals related to achieving certain levels of operating expenses or income over a specified time frame.
+Specifically, with respect to the RSU awards made in April 2014, the performance goal was related to achieving non-GAAP operating income for the three months ended June 30, 2014 of more than \$125 million; with an achievement of \$145 million of non-GAAP operating income necessary for full vesting of the award.
+With respect to the awards made in July 2014, the performance goal was related to achieving non-GAAP operating income for the three months ended September 30, 2014 of more than \$140 million; with an achievement of \$160 million of non-GAAP operating income necessary for full vesting of the award.
+With respect to the awards made in October 2014, the performance goal was related to achieving non-GAAP operating expenses for the three months ended December 31, 2014 of less than \$170 million, with an achievement of \$150 million of non-GAAP operating expense necessary for full vesting of the award.
+With respect to the awards made in January 2015, the performance goal was related to achieving non-GAAP operating income for the three months ended March 31, 2015 of more than \$140 million, with an achievement of \$160 million of non-GAAP operating income necessary for full vesting of the award.
+With respect to each of the performance goals for the RSU grants, the goals exclude the impact of any acquisitions completed by Microchip during the performance period.
+Based on the actual results compared to the performance goals for each such period, all of the quarterly evergreen awards will vest at 100%; however, in addition to the performance-based vesting requirements, the vesting of each of the foregoing RSU awards is subject to the continued service of the officer on the vesting date which is approximately four years from the grant date.